edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 {{ PRODUCT }} Attack Surface Management detects the internet-facing assets that make up your organization's attack surface.
 Place an asset under management to allow {{ PRODUCT }} to scan it for exposures.

 <Info>
 {{ PRODUCT }} limits the total number of assets that are eligible for scanning.
-This limit is enforced on a per organization basis<!-- and varies according to your plan>.
+This limit is enforced on a per organization basis.
 </Info>

 **To toggle an asset's management status**